 How Much Does Jury Duty Pay in Colorado?
 Find Out Here!

 Jury duty is mandatory for every citizen in the U.S.—it is important because it ensures a fair and just trial for all.
 Since you’ll have to spend some time off work in case you get selected, you will want to know whether jury duty pays.
 This article will cover all about jury duty pay in Colorado so that you know what you’re getting yourself into.
-If you don’t know how to inform your employer about your leave, sign up for DoNotPay and solve this issue instantly.
+If you don’t know how to inform your employer about your leave, and solve this issue quickly.

 The table below contains answers to the most common questions about jury duty in Colorado: